department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/asbestos.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and:
+You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and **both of the following are true for you**:

 - You had contact with asbestos while serving in the military, **and**
 - You were discharged under conditions other than dishonorable